jupyter/jupyter/docs/source/running.rst

 ====================

-After you have installed the Jupyter Notebook on your computer, you are ready to run the Notebook.
+After you have installed the Jupyter Notebook on your computer, you are ready to run the notebook server.
 You can start the notebook server from the :term:`command line` (using :term:`Terminal` on Mac/Linux, :term:`Command Prompt` on Windows) by running::